grpc/proposal/A42-xds-ring-hash-lb-policy.md

   the way that Envoy does.
 However, we will support one special filter state [`key`](https://github.com/envoyproxy/envoy/blob/2443032526cf6e50d63d35770df9473dd0460fc0/api/envoy/config/route/v3/route_components.proto#L703) called `io.grpc.channel_id`, which will hash to the same value for all requests on a given gRPC channel.
+In order to facilitate an even selection of backends across different channels (which may or may not be in the same process or machine), the value of `io.grpc.channel_id` should be initialized with a uniform random number.
 This can be used in similar situations to where Envoy uses `connection_properties` to hash on the source IP address.
-  (Note that we do not recommend that applications create multiple gRPC channels to the same virtual host, but if you do that, then the behavior here will not be exactly the same as using `connection_properties`, because each channel may use a different endpoint.).
-In order to facilitate an even selection of backends across different channels running in different processes or machines, the value of `io.grpc.channel_id` should be initialized with a uniform random number.
+(Note that we do not recommend that applications create multiple gRPC channels to the same virtual host, but if you do that, then the behavior here will not be exactly the same as using `connection_properties`, because each channel may use a different endpoint.)

 #### XdsClient Changes